Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 - Updated simulation props editing so that several props can be activated at once (see the documentation for details).
 - Updated MagiskHide sensitive prop editing so that several props can be activated at once (see the documentation for details).
 - Added a new feature to export current module settings to a configuratino file (see the documentation for details).
-- Updated the documentation and added AndroidDumps as a resource for finding certified fingerprints (see the documentation for details).
+- Updated the documentation and added Android Dumps as a resource for finding certified fingerprints (see the documentation for details).
 - Various under the hood changes and improvements.
 - Added fingerprint for Samsung Galaxy Note 9 and Xiaomi Mi Box S. Updated fingerprints for HTC U12 Plus, Nokia 6.1 Plus and several variants of OnePlus 7, 7 Pro and 7T.
 List updated to v78.